 Community health workers (CHW) have been successfully deployed to support people with HIV to enhance patient access to care and maintain long-term treatment adherence and retention in care.
-Historically, the job functions of a CHW in HIV care position titles could include the following: peer navigator; peer, client or patient advocate; outreach worker; linkage to care worker; psychosocial support: or non-medical case management.
+Historically, the job functions of a CHW in HIV care could include the following: peer navigator; peer, client or patient advocate; outreach worker; linkage to care worker; psychosocial support; or non-medical case management.
 Certification, licensing and workforce development for CHWs continue to evolve, but a number of state and local CHW accrediting bodies, networks, and associations have adopted the roles and competencies noted by the CHW Core Consensus Project (C3).

 If you select this activity you will expand your current organizational capacity to implement, enhance, or expand CHW services to serve the eligible populations identified in your needs assessment.
 Planned activities should address either the implementation of CHW services into your organization's RWHAP or an enhancement to your organization's existing CHW program.
 Proposed activities should include, but are not limited to, development of written policies and procedures for CHW services; provision of training and professional development for both CHWs and their immediate supervisors; plans to integrate CHWs into the HIV care team; and defining the CHW's role in community engagement.
-Applicants are required to address sustainability beyond the one-year period of performance for any personnel supported by this award.
-The CHW activities carried out by your program must address one or more of the stages of the HIV care continuum.
+Applicants are required to address sustainability beyond the oneyear period of performance for any personnel supported by this award.
+The CHW activities carried out by your program must address one or more of the stages of the HIV care continuum.and the proposed time and effort must be consistent with the proposed scope of activities.
 For resources addressing this topic, including resources for the development of a CHW program in HIV care, access the C3 link above and visit HAB's TargetHIV site on Using Community Health Workers to Improve Linkage and Retention in Care.

-Integration of HIV Primary Care with Oral Health or Behavioral Health Develop strategies, policies, and procedures to improve care coordination and integration of HIV primary care with oral health care or behavioral health services (e.g., scheduling appointments, communication strategies).
-Specific activities may include develop policies and procedures to facilitate onsite provision of oral health care or behavioral health services.
-Organize primary care and oral health or behavioral health teams and train staff to understand workflow and processes.
-Develop policies and procedures for coordinating and tracking referrals for oral health care or behavioral health services.
+• Integration of HIV Primary Care with Oral Health or Behavioral Health Develop strategies, policies, and procedures to improve care coordination and integration of HIV primary care with oral health care or behavioral health services (e.g., scheduling appointments, communication strategies).
+Specific activities may include: developing policies and procedures to facilitate onsite provision of oral health care or behavioral health services; organizing primary care and oral health or behavioral health teams; training staff to understand workflow and processes; and, developing policies and procedures to track and coordinate referrals for oral health care or behavioral health services.
 The activity must address one or more of the stages of the HIV care continuum.